Skip to main content

 People with estrogen-dependent cancers (Avoid)

-Colostrum may have cancer-fighting properties, but it also has estrogen, which can facilitate cancers that depend on the hormone to grow.
+Colostrum may have cancer-fighting properties, but it also has estrogen, which can feed cancers that depend on the hormone to grow.
 Therefore, if you have or have had cancer of the breast, ovaries, or uterus, avoid colostrum and heed your doctor's concerns about any supplements that can affect your prognosis.

 Competitive athletes (Avoid)

-If you're a competitive athlete who gets tested for performance-enhancing drugs, be aware that the growth factors found in colostrum are among the substances included on the World Anti Doping Agency's Prohibited List.
+If you're a competitive athlete who gets tested for performance-enhancing drugs, be aware that the growth factors found in colostrum are among the substances included on the World Anti-Doping Agency's Prohibited List.
 Should you take colostrum, it may result in a positive drug test and bar you from competition.

 Pregnant or breastfeeding women (Avoid)